Drey Wright: 2012–13 season

 In May 2012, after just one year of his apprenticeship and on the back of his success with the club's reserve side, Wright signed a two-year professional development contract with Colchester alongside fellow academy products Bradley Hamilton, Ryan Melaugh, Tosin Olufemi and Shaun Phillips.
-Wright featured in the first-team preparations for the 2012–13 season, with Colchester manager John Ward saying that "it doesn't really surprise me" that both Wright and teammate Alex Gilbey has made strides towards first-team football.
-Ward then handed Wright his professional debut in the League Cup tie against Yeovil Town on 14 August, the opening game of the season.
-Wright started the match, and played for 58 minutes before being replaced by Karl Duguid in the 3–0 defeat at Huish Park.
-He was drafted into the squad at the last minute following Freddie Sears' withdrawal, but earned praise from his manager despite being forced into playing first-team football prematurely.
+Wright featured in the first-team preparations for the 2012–13 season, with Colchester manager John Ward saying that "it doesn't really surprise me" that both Wright and teammate Alex Gilbey have made strides towards first-team football.
+Ward then handed Wright his professional debut in the League Cup tie against Yeovil Town on 14 August, the season's opening game.
+Wright started the match and played for 58 minutes before being replaced by Karl Duguid in the 3–0 defeat at Huish Park.
+He was drafted into the squad at the last minute following Freddie Sears' withdrawal, but earned praise from his manager despite being forced to play first-team football prematurely.
 His father, Jermaine, said he was "proud to see my son out there playing" and that "he plays with a smile on his face and he loves playing with the first team".
 He then made his first League One appearance for the club, coming on as a 79th-minute substitute for Clinton Morrison in Colchester's 2–2 home draw with Portsmouth on 21 August.

 On 28 August, Wright's cross for Freddie Ladapo's goal in their Professional Development League Two match against Swansea City was enough to hand Colchester their first-ever win in the newly established under-21 league format.
-He scored his first professional goal on his first league start on Boxing Day in a 3–1 home defeat to Brentford, a game in which he played the full 90 minutes.
-Manager Joe Dunne enthused that "Drey Wright was outstanding" and that he "had an exceptional full debut and really showed his strength".
+He scored his first professional goal on his first league start on Boxing Day in a 3–1 home defeat to Brentford, in which he played the full 90 minutes.
+Manager Joe Dunne enthused that "Drey Wright was outstanding" and "had an exceptional full debut and showed his strength".

 In March 2013, Wright was shortlisted for the League Football Education ' League One Apprentice of the Year' award, nominated alongside Sheffield United's George Willis and eventual winner Luke James of Hartlepool United.
 Wright ended his first professional season with 23 first-team appearances, having scored three goals, and was rewarded at the club's annual end of season awards evening on his 18th birthday, earning the Colchester United 'Young Player of the Year' accolade ahead of Sam Walker and Gavin Massey.